lukegtyler/lukegtyler/README.md

 ## 🧠 About Me

 I currently work in a Tier 1 IT support role where I troubleshoot user issues, manage account access, and document incidents in a high-volume environment.

-I hold an Associate degree in Cybersecurity with Cisco-based networking coursework, giving me a strong foundation in networking, systems, and security principles.

-I’m actively building hands-on labs to strengthen my real-world skills in networking, troubleshooting, and infrastructure.
+I hold an Associate degree in Cybersecurity with Cisco-based networking coursework, and I am actively building hands-on labs to strengthen my skills in networking, troubleshooting, and infrastructure.

 ---